oscar-bender-stone/honors-thesis/source/1_introduction.typ

 solvers. // TODO: clean this up and make this more detailed but concise!
 Additionally, this enables future exploration for implementing general programs.

-In addition to this architecture, we tackle reliability with a novel technique:
+In addition to this architecture, we establish a small Trusted Computing Base (TCB).
+In our base logic, uses a a novel technique: Artemov's Logic of Proofs
-Artemov's Logic of Proofs @artemov_lp.
-This establishes our metatheory (@foundations).
+@artemov_lp.
+This establishes our metatheory, which is equi-consistent to [TODO: find this!] (@foundations).
+[TODO: talk about prototype!
+Key!]

 == Goals